Psychology Curriculum

 nervous system

 The nervous system is ultimately responsible for all our activities.
 Nerves interconnecting our brain regions and branching into various tracks to the periphery of our bodies (controlling organs, glands, muscles, etc.) enable us to function.
-They also give rise to our sensory world.
-Innumerable receptors relay information about stimuli.
-Even our sense of self, our basic identity, is linked to an awareness of the various points of presence of our bodies.
+They also give rise to our entire sensory world, innumerable receptors relaying information about stimuli.
+Our basic identity arises from an embodied sense of self, in which neurons provide various points of bodily presence.
 Our memories and subconscious information, as well as our daily experiences, would not be possible without our central and peripheral nervous systems.
-What a thing to behold!
+What a complex feedback system to behold!

 understanding others